 One of the proposed mechanisms of cancer metastasis is the dissemination of tumor cells from the primary organ into the blood stream.
 A cellular link between the primary malignant tumor and the peripheral metastases has been established in the form of CTCs in peripheral blood.
-While extremely rare (1 in 10 billion cells), these cells provide a potentially accessible source for early detection, characterization and monitoring of cancers that would otherwise require invasive serial biopsies.
+While extremely rare, these cells provide a potentially accessible source for early detection, characterization and monitoring of cancers that would otherwise require invasive serial biopsies.
 Working in collaboration with Drs.
-Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microﬂuidic device, the CTC-Chip, that allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
+Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microﬂuidic device, the CTC-Chip, which allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
 Using blood from patients with metastatic and localized cancer, we have demonstrated the ability to isolate, enumerate and molecularly characterize putative CTCs with high sensitivity and speciﬁcity.
 Ongoing projects include translating the technology for early cancer detection, exploring the biophysics of the CTC clusters, and the design of biomaterials for the gentle release of the rare cells from the device surface.
 We are also developing new strategies for the long term preservation of whole blood such that samples can be shipped around the world for CTC analysis.